Leoatma/Leoatma/README.md

-- 🌱 I'm currently studying Systems Analysis and Development at UNIFACS through the Ânima Ecosystem.
+- 🌱 I'm currently studying Systems Analysis and Development at UNIFACS through the Ânima Ecosystem

-- ⚡ I'm also challenging myself with Java, Data Structures and Algorithms skills.

-- 💬 Ask me about **Java, WebDevelopment, JavaScript, HTML, CSS, Cloud Computing, AWS**
+- 💬 Ask me about **Java, Python, Cloud Computing, AWS**

 - 😊 Fun fact:  **I used to be a yoga teacher!**